AuteurAudio/electronics-extremely-low-noise-regulator/README.md

 Compared to most of the discrete regulators that are commonly used — Sulzer, Borbely and Jung — the regulator used by Lilienfeld's
 Choir is remarkably simple.
-It takes what I perceive to be some of the best features of all of them, sacrificing some of the versatility in exchange for exquisite noise and stability.
+It takes what I perceive to be some of the best features of all of them, sacrificing some of the versatility in exchange for an exquisite noise figure and superb DC stability.
 The important aspects of making it perform best include choosing the best components and using them properly.
 Use metal foil whenever possible, particularly for the potentiometer.
 Decouple the electrolytics with a snubber that works impeccably at high frequencies.
 Be attentive to component microphonics and set the most critical components in a high quality dissipative material like RTV-162.